You are here: Urology Textbook > Kidneys > Urogenital tuberculosis

 Before any surgical interventions, an anti-tuberculosis treatment for at least 6 weeks should be sought.

 Nephrectomy must be done for a nonfunctional kidney with tuberculosis.
-A partial nephrectomy is rarely necessary in modern times of medical tuberculostatic treatment.
+A partial nephrectomy is rarely indicated due to the efficiancy of modern medical tuberculostatic treatment.

 Correction of ureteral strictures:

 Internal stenting is necessary for the first six months of drug therapy.
-Surgical correction of ureteral stricture is indicated after persistent hydronephrosis with good renal function after drug treatment: endoscopic laser ureterotomy via ureteroscopy, open pyeloplasty, end-to-end ureteral anastomosis, ureterocystoneostomy (with psoas hitch) or ileal replacement of the ureter.
+Surgical correction of ureteral stricture is indicated after persistent hydronephrosis with good renal function after drug treatment: endoscopic laser ureterotomy via ureteroscopy, open pyeloplasty, end-to-end ureteral anastomosis, ureteral reimplantation (with psoas hitch) or ileal replacement of the ureter.

 Epididymectomy is necessary in refractory epididymitis.

 Augmentation for a contracted bladder after medical treatment of tuberculosis is rarely necessary.
-If the distal ureters or the trigonum of bladder were infected, cystectomy should be performed and a continent orthotopic urinary diversion is possible.
+If the distal ureters or the trigonum of bladder were infected, cystectomy and a continent orthotopic urinary diversion may be considered.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z